vardan74/vardan_portfolio/README.md

 # Summary of Progression-free Survival – Phase I
 # Summary of Duration of Response – Phase I
 # Summary of Plasma Concentrations of MG010 (Unit) – Phase I
+# Summary of Sum of Diameters for Target Lesions – Phase I